arzeth/cdmpv/README.md

-# cdmpv (Child Display server over MPV)
+# cdmpv (Nested Display server over MPV)
+"c" in "cdmpv" is because I used to think that "**C**hild display server" is the more appropriate term.
+<br>But now I am very accustomed to "cdmpv" (and it's easier to enter), so I keep it so.
-You can upscale even 800x600 to 5K.
+<br>You can upscale even 800x600 to 5K.
 <br/>Or crop 800x600 to 16:9 at a certain position and then upscale.
 <br/>
 <br/>Games that grab mouse movements don't work, i.e. you can't play Quake with cdmpv.
 <br/>That's because TigerVNC and UltraVNC (IIRC) don't support mouse movements, they send/receive only mouse's absolute position.
 <br/>Therefore, it's recommended to play VNs with `cdmpv`.
 <br/>
-<br/>I developed `cdmpv` because I wanted my waifus from VNs to be more beautiful as soon as possible on Linux.
+<br/>I developed `cdmpv` because [Magpie](https://github.com/Blinue/Magpie) doesn't work on Wine and I really wanted my waifus (lol) from VNs to be more beautiful as soon as possible on Linux.
-<br/>After 150 hours that I spent on `cdmpv` I want everything beautiful in VNs, even background images.
+<br/>(Although after 150 hours that I spent on `cdmpv` I want now everything to be beautiful in VNs, even background images.).
 <br/>
 <br/>And since I want more FPS,
 <br/>and play without nested display server,
 <br/>and also want to play SC2 at 70-75 fps when the original FPS drops to 46 in big fights because my Ryzen 2600 is not enough,
-<br/>now I am developing the overengineered ultrafast (upscaling only changed regions, changing upscaler on-the-fly to achieve target fps, potentially zero-copy) upscaler/first-in-the-world-universal-upframerater (no MPV; uses a proxy window instead of nested X11).
+<br/>now I am developing the overengineered ultrafast (upscaling only changed regions, switching upscalers on-the-fly to achieve target fps, potentially zero-copy) upscaler/first-in-the-world-universal-upframerater without using MPV and with using a proxy window instead of nested X11.
 It will probably be ready in February 2022.
 <br/>In other words, `cdmpv` is a temporary measure.
 <br/>
 <br/>I didn't test `cdmpv` on other computers, so tell me if it doesn't work.